SSnipro/DankPremium/README.md

-#  | DankPremium 
+# Dank Premium

 Sup!
-My name is Dank Premium.
+My name is  | DankPremium .
 Authorized by Telegram User SSnipro (Just call him Noah it's fine).
 Dank Premium provides lots of amazing features.
 You can do many things to try to get much $ as you want!

 Also, Noah will try to add some new features really soon!